hero media

 Price: $$

 Perks: Everything you need for a well-rounded stay is catered for.
 There’s a kiosk, hot showers, accessible toilets, a covered barbeque area, kayak hire, picnic areas, a boat ramp, playground and designated area to swim.
-The man-made lake was built in 1982 for nearby powerplants and later repurposed into a recreation park.
+The man-made lake was built in 1982 for nearby power plants, with the recreation park added later.
 Spend your days fishing, swimming, jet-skiing, kayaking or enjoying a picnic on the banks.

 Need tips, more detail or itinerary ideas tailored to you?
 Ask AT.